astsu777/bootstrap/README.md

 The output to the console is pretty empty in order to keep everything clean.
 However, a log file is always created in the $HOME folder and is unique for each run.
 This way, it is possible to review errors if required.

 # TODO
 - Include tools that need compiling (and keep the sources or not)
-- Find a way to symlink Git repositories to a PATH location (maybe?)